 During the 1920’s, the booming progress in Broward County was evidenced by the rapid rise of hotels, bridges, courthouses, and emporiums.
 Homes were designed with a Mediterranean flair and mangroves were dredged to jumpstart the building of island neighborhoods in the eastern Fort Lauderdale area.
-And with 165 miles of waterway within city limits spanning 36 square miles, Fort Lauderdale rather seemed, like a slice of Venice in Florida.
+And with 165 miles of waterways within city limits spanning 36 square miles, Fort Lauderdale rather seemed, like a slice of Venice in Florida.
 New York City investor J.C.
-Turner then uttered the words that would solidify the city’s identity: "Lauderdale should be called the Venice of America.”
+Turner then uttered the words that would solidify the city’s identity: "Lauderdale should be called the Venice of America.

 Purchasing the best waterfront property will take time and plenty of careful consideration.
 If you’re in the market for a waterfront condo or house, here are factors you’ll need to consider: